Retaliation and Discrimination Complaints

 A Summary of Procedures

-Employees, former employees, and applicants for employment who suffer retaliation or discrimination by their employer because they engage in an activity protected by any law under the jurisdiction of the Labor Commissioner may file a complaint with the Labor Commissioner’s Office, also known as the Division of Labor Standards Enforcement or DLSE.
-This summary describes the procedures followed by the Labor Commissioner under Labor Code section 98.7 for investigating these retaliation complaints.
+Employees, former employees, and applicants for employment who suffer retaliation or discrimination by their employer because they engaged in an activity protected by a law under the jurisdiction of the Labor Commissioner may file a complaint with the Labor Commissioner’s Office.
+The Labor Commissioner’s Office is also known as the Division of Labor Standards Enforcement or DLSE.
+A summary of procedures used by the Labor Commissioner’s Office to investigate complaints under Labor Code section 98.7 is described below.

-The Form RCI 1 can be filed in person at any local Labor Commissioner’s office or by mailing it to the following locations:
+The retaliation complaint form (RCI 1) can be filed in person at any local Labor Commissioner’s Office.
+The form can also be filed by mailing it to either of following locations:

 Retaliation Complaint Investigation Unit

 2031 Howe Ave., Ste.
 100